Gout

 Back to Top

-In 1998, the National Heart Lung Blood Institute
+In 1998, the National Heart Lung Blood

-released new guidelines for determining overweight and
+Institute released new guidelines for determining overweight and

 obesity.
-They developed the Body Mass Index (BMI) as a
+They developed the Body Mass Index (BMI) as a measurement

-measurement tool.
-In simple terms, it is a ratio of
+tool.
+In simple terms, it is a ratio of height to weight.
+BMI is a

-body fat, which is related to the risk of disease and
+reliable indicator of total body fat, which is related to the risk of

-death.
+disease and death.
 The score is valid for both men and women but it

 does have some limitations:

-- It may overestimate body fat in athletes and
+- It may overestimate body fat in

-others who have a muscular build.
+athletes and others who have a muscular build.

-- It may underestimate body fat in older persons and
+- It may underestimate body fat in

-others who have lost muscle mass.
+older persons and others who have lost muscle mass.

 The BMI Categories are: